valerioprds/IT-academy-final-project/README.md

-# Public Toilet Finder 🚽
+# PeeMap 🚽

-Welcome to the Public Toilet Finder!
+Welcome to the PeeMap!
 This app helps users locate nearby public toilets, navigate to them, and rate their cleanliness.

 ## Table of Contents